 Cal Maritime, the most unique campus in the California State University system, offers cadets a distinctive campus community as the only maritime academy on the West Coast.

 In addition to the hands-on education received in the classroom, California State University Maritime Academy offers a plethora of opportunities for cadets to lead, learn, and thrive.
 Cal Maritime provides a safe environment that encourages a sense of belonging and teamwork, responsibility, discipline, professionalism, maturity, and attention to detail — qualities highly prized by the companies and organizations that hire our graduates.

 Our small campus on the water, tucked into Morrow Cove, provides cadets with everything they need to grow socially & professionally.
 With a variety of clubs, collegiate athletic teams, professional societies, cultural and interest groups, there is something for everyone to do outside of the classroom.

-You’ll find additional opportunities for personal growth in our intramural and inter-collegiate athletic programs, student-run clubs and organizations, Corps Leadership positions, and on and off-campus volunteer, recreational, social and cultural events.
+Cal Maritime is a residential campus and takes pride in the inclusive community that results from living-learning together.
+With a live-on-campus culture, cadets are only a short walk from their peers, faculty, or live-on professional staff.
+You'll find additional opportunities for personal growth in our intramural and intercollegiate athletic programs, student-run clubs & organizations, Cadet Leadership positions, and campus volunteer, recreational, social, and cultural events.